svgeesus/ondesModulaire/offsets/offsets.md

 #### Susumu RG2012V-103-P-T1

-0.01% 10k, 5ppm/C $3.66/1 $2.64/10 **$2.60/25**
+0.02% 10k, 5ppm/C $3.66/1 $2.64/10 **$2.60/25**

-Five times better tolerance for 3 times the price.
+2.5 times better tolerance for 3 times the price.
 A reasonable balance between tolerance/tempco and price.
 Good for the precision mixers.
 Max value is 10k.

 URG2012L-103-L-T05 available in 10k (0.01% 2ppm) but $12.32/1!
 Also RG2012L-103-L-T05 0.01% 2ppm/C but $5.96/1 $4.29/10.
 Neither available in 100k.